 On April 20, 2020, the Foundation was granted a loan (the "Loan") from Vision Bank in the amount of \$47,100, pursuant to the Paycheck Protection Program (PPP) under Division A, Title I of the CARES Act, which was enacted March 27, 2020.
 The Loan bears interest at a rate of 1.00% per annum, due on demand or, if no demand, on March 20, 2022.
 The Loan may be prepaid by the Foundation at any time prior to maturity with no prepayment penalties.
 Funds from the Loan may only be used for payroll costs, benefits, and certain other qualifying expenses, including rent, utilities, and interest on other debt obligations incurred before February 15, 2020.
-The Foundation intends to use the entire Loan amount for qualifying expenses.
-Under the terms of the PPP, certain amounts of the Loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.
+The Foundation used the entire Loan amount for qualifying expenses.
+On December 8, 2020, the Loan was forgiven in the amount of \$47,100.